ShruthiHiremath/Angular-CSSEmoticons/README.md

 }).call(this);
 ```

-  In the angular-emoticon.js file we take the user text as the input and try matching it with the pre-defined emoticons using regular expressions.
+  In the angular-modified-emoticon.js file we take the user text as the input and try matching it with the pre-defined emoticons using regular expressions.
 If any such symbol is found it is replaced with the corresponding emoticon.The displayed message contains the emoticons.
+This works for escape characters, two characters, three characters as well as special characters.